smartschat/cort/README.md

 Coreference Resolution.
 In *Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, Doha, Qatar, 25-29 October 2014, pages 2070-2081. http://aclweb.org/anthology/D/D14/D14-1221.pdf

+## Changelog

+__Thursday, 30 October 2014__
+Fixed data structure bug in documents.py.
+The results from the paper are not affected by this bug.

+__Wednesday, 22 October 2014__
+Initial release.